HMS Manners (K568)

 The second HMS Manners (K568) was a British Captain-class frigate of the Royal Navy in commission during World War II.
 Originally constructed as the United States Navy Evarts-class destroyer escort DE-523, she served in the Royal Navy from 1943 to 1945.

 Construction and transfer

 The ship was laid down by the Boston Navy Yard in Boston, Massachusetts, on 14 August 1943 as the unnamed U.S. Navy destroyer escort DE-523 and launched on 24 September 1943.
 The ship was christened by Sara Fischer, the wife of Captain Hugo Fischer, who was the superintendent of the Boston Navy Yard at the time.
 The United States transferred the ship to the United Kingdom under Lend-Lease on 16 December 1943.

 Service history

 The ship was commissioned into service in the Royal Navy as HMS Manners (K568) on 16 December 1943 simultaneously with her transfer.
-She served on antisubmarine patrol and convoy escort duty in the North Atlantic Ocean.
+She served on antisubmarine patrol and convoy escort duty in the North Atlantic Ocean under the command of Captain Dennis Jermain.